Teaching your dog to shake is a classic dog trick that most dogs learn very quickly and will thrill your friends and family.

-Step 1: Holding a treat in a closed fist out to your dog.
-Wait as your dog explores your hand sniffing, nuzzling and then eventually pawing at your hand trying to get the treat.
+Step 1: Hold a treat in a closed fist out to your dog.
+Wait as she explores your hand sniffing, nuzzling and then eventually pawing at your hand trying to get the treat.
 When your dog paws at your hand, praise (click if you are clicker training) and give your dog the treat.
 This is the foundation for what will become the shake trick.

-If your dog sniffs and licks at your hand while trying to get the treat, ignore this and be patient until she uses her paw.
+If your dog sniffs and licks at your hand, ignore this and be patient until she uses her paw.

 Step 2: When your dog constantly paws at your hand to get the treat in your closed fist, start to introduce the verbal cue of choice like “shake” or “hello.”

 Step 3: As your dog improves, phase out the treat in your hand.
-Hold out your empty fist to your dog and give your verbal cue for shake.
+Hold out your empty fist to your dog and give your verbal cue.
 When your dog places her paw on your hand, praise and give her a treat.